 What it does: The Settings option allows the user to change the currently enabled protocol by entering a special protocol code.
-This code is a special code that encodes all the important information regarding the protocol.
+This code is a special code that encodes all the important information regarding the protocol (i.e. number of compressions and breaths per cycle, compression pacing, number of CPR cycles, and number of shocks between CPR).
 This code is custom generated by Defibtech.
 If the code is not entered correctly the protocol will not be changed.
 Based on the protocol code entered, the currently selected protocol will be changed to that described by the special protocol code.
 You can obtain this code from your medical director or from Defibtech.
 (For Defibtech contact information, please refer to the "Contacts" section in Chapter 14.)
 Once the code has been entered, the settings will have been changed.

 To enter the code use the TOP softkey button to scroll through numbers/letters.
 Once the correct number/letter appears, use the CENTER softkey button to move to the next space.
 Once all of the numbers/letters have been entered, press the CENTER softkey button.
-The settings will have been changed based on the code entered. ► Default View (DDU-2400/2450 only)
+The settings will have been changed based on the code entered.

+➡ Default View (DDU-2400/2450 only)